Saphereye/logic-proof-parser/Profiling.md

 Furthermore, from the task dependency graph we can see that task 1 must have the least time, followed by task 2, followed by 3, 4 and 5.

 One can observe sharp variations in data, which we consider as experimental error.
+### Memory Analysis
+In the above image "Memory Usage", one can see a sudden increase heap memory between ID 3 and 4 which corresponds to allocation of heap memory for the pointers of the binary parse tree.

+As the program `main.exe` evaluates each component from scratch (as show in 'Task Dependency Graph'), it leads to multiple allocation of heap memory, which hasn't been freed.

+Thus memory analysis helped us in uncovering memory leaks in our program.
 ## Conclusion
+This exercise helped us see how our functions are behaving under stress.
+This helped us find the bottlenecks in out code and find out that naïve methods lead to memory leaks.